yutikom/strapi-provider-email-nodemailer/README.md

 # strapi-provider-email-nodemailer

-This release of nodemailer is compatible with Strapi 3.x
+This release of the nodemailer provider for Strapi is compatible with Strapi 3.x

 ## Installation